‹ Back to Insights

 hydrophilic-example-animated-gif

 In the video above, you can see how the water continues to spread out on the surface that has a surfactant present.
-In some instances, manufacturers need to be certain their surfaces are free of surfactant (such as a FIPG sealing application), but in the case of sensor coatings, sometimes the presence of a surfactant is exactly what’s called for.
-Manufacturers equipped with technology that accurately measures the existence of all kinds of substances on their surfaces have a clearer view of the potential for failure or success of each assembly.
+In some instances, manufacturers must be certain their surfaces are surfactant-free (such as a FIPG sealing application).
+In the case of sensor coatings, sometimes the presence of a surfactant is exactly what is called for.

 Optimize the power of next-gen connectivity with data & surface intelligence.